JFCodes/WhatsAppJS/README.md

 ### Installation

-Its not ready to be used has a npm dependency (yet) but you can download the code, copy the **src** and import the WhatsAppJS class module to work with it.
+Its not ready to be used has a npm dependency (yet) but you can download the code, copy the **src**, and import the WhatsAppJS class module to work with it.
+You also need to include puppeeter has a dependency in your project.

 ---
 # IMPORTANTE NOTICE